PA-RISC Processors

 Overview

-The PA-8700 is an enhanced PA-8500 core with several modifications, released in August 2001.
-As with all PA-8x00 processors the logic core of the PA-8700 is still very close to the original PA-8000 core from 1997.
-All subsequent PA-RISC processors from HP were based on this basic PA-RISC version 2.0 design while adding features and slight modification.
-The PA-8700 significally enhanced the on-chip L1 caches and TLB while switching to a new manufactoring process helped increasing the clock speed.
-The PA-8700 was at its time one of the largest available commercial processors and one of the first manufactured in a SOI (Silicon On Insulator) process.
-After the Intel-fabbed PA-8500 and PA-8600 , the PA-8700 was produced in IBM’s fabs after HP gave up its own in the 1990s.
+The PA-8700 processor is an 64-bit HP PA-RISC processor from HP, released in 2001 building on an enhanced PA-8500 core with several modifications.
+As with other PA-8x00 processors, the logic core is close to the original PA-8000 from 1997.
+The PA-8700 used significant larger on-chip L1 caches and TLB while switching to a new manufacturing process at IBM helped increase the clock speed.
+At its time it was one of the largest available commercial processors and one of the first manufactured in Silicon on Insulator (SoI).
+It is superscalar (4-way) and multi-processor (SMP) capable.

 Details